rchuk/crooodle/README.md

-# Croodle
+# Crooodle

 ## About
-Crooodle is a E-vacations system that helps connects users, hotels and transport companies
+Crooodle is an E-vacations system that helps connects users, hotels and transport companies

 ### Primary features
 - Authentication